fcojaviergon/rocket-launch-genai/docs/OVERVIEW.md

 - Messages view: query of processed documents through semantic search
 - Documents view: visualization of uploaded files and their metadata

-### Pipeline Design
+### Analysis System

-- Creation of visual flows with draggable nodes (future UI)
-- Modular configuration of steps: input, processing, output
-- Possibility of manual or automatic execution when uploading documents
-- In the future: pre-configured pipeline templates by document type
+- Scenario-based analysis with multiple pipelines
+- Modular processors for document extraction, embedding generation, and analysis
+- Specialized processors for RFP and proposal analysis
+- Unified event management for real-time notifications and internal communication
+- Asynchronous task processing with progress tracking

 ### Control Panel and Analytics